 Table Saw Safety Reminders

-When working with large power tools, you should have your mobile phone close at hand just in case an accident happens and you need to make an emergency call.
+When working with large power tools such as Laguna table saws, you should have your mobile phone close at hand just in case an accident happens and you need to make an emergency call.
 Never wear loose clothing, jewelry, or anything that can hang and get caught up in the blade rotation.
 If you have long hair, keep it tied back and out of your line of vision.

 It’s important to have adequate lighting in your workspace, whether it’s natural lighting during the day and artificial lighting at night, or a combination of both.
 Make sure nothing is ever obstructing your view of the workpiece and the blade.
 Even the PPE you’re wearing, such as protective goggles can fog up, so looking for ones that have anti-fog coating will help keep your vision clear.